Cityopt/cityopt/trunk/misc/csv-formats.md

 * For strings there is no more processing after RFC 4180 quoting rules.

 The header line defined as optional in RFC 4180 is required by
-Cityopt: the first row of each file consists of field names (parsed as strings).
+Cityopt: the first row of each file consists of field names, parsed as strings.
 Fields are identified by these names and may thus be in any order.
 Fields with unrecognized names are ignored, but future versions of the file formats may recognize new field names.

 [RFC 4180]: https://tools.ietf.org/html/rfc4180
 [JSON]: https://www.json.org